 - Don’t make false claims about the property’s location, characteristics or allowable use

-How do I find the best real estate agent?
+How do I find a good real estate agent?

-There are a number of factors to consider when looking for the best agent, including their local expertise, their sales history, their marketing strategy and your own individual preferences.
+There are a number of factors to consider when trying to find a good real estate agent, including their local expertise, their sales history, their marketing strategy and your own individual preferences.

 What if I have a complaint?